Holothuria

 Holothuria is the type genus of the marine animal family Holothuriidae, part of the class Holothuroidea, commonly known as sea cucumbers.
 Members of the genus are found in coastal waters in tropical and temperate regions.
-They are soft bodied, limbless invertebrates that dwell on the ocean floor and are usually detritivore.
+They are soft-bodied, limbless invertebrates which dwell on the ocean floor and are usually detritivores.
 They resemble a cucumber in form.
 The genus contains some species that are harvested and sold as food.

 Species

-The following species are recognised in the genus Holothuria:
+The World Register of Marine Species recognizes 163 species in 19 subgenera of Holothuria: